cjones6/xsdc/README.md

 The proposed objective function for the cases where we have no labels, some labels, or all of the labels is summarized in the figure below.

 ![](figures/supervisions_figure.jpg)
-Example equivalence matrix $M = YY^T$ and problem for varying levels of supervision.
+Figure: Example equivalence matrix M=YY<sup>T</sup> and problem for varying levels of supervision.

-Here $M = YY^T$ is the equivalence matrix, where $Y$ is the one-hot label matrix.
-The matrix $A$ is a function of the output of a network, $\Phi$, where the network is parameterized by $V$.
-The set $\mathcal{C}'$ contains the constraints on the labels, while the set $\mathcal{K}$ contains the indices $(i,j)$ for which the entries $M_{ij}$ are known.
+Here M=YY<sup>T</sup> is the equivalence matrix, where Y is the one-hot label matrix.
+The matrix A is a function of the output of a network, Φ, where the network is parameterized by V. The set C' contains the constraints on the labels, while the set K contains the indices (i,j) for which the entries M<sub>i,j</sub> are known.

-The XSDC algorithm, which optimizes the objective function, alternates between obtaining an approximate solution to $M$ of the assignment problem on a mini-batch and taking gradient steps to update $V$.
-The assignment problem is solved using a matrix balancing algorithm we develop in the paper.
+The XSDC algorithm, which optimizes the objective function, alternates between obtaining an approximate solution M<sup>(t)</sup> to the assignment problem on a mini-batch and taking a gradient step to update V. The assignment problem is solved using a matrix balancing algorithm we develop in the paper.

 Installation